danielsundermeier/knowledge/leben/ziele/mastery.md

 > "The world wakes up from something so much better than it needs to be.
 That’s when the flash of astonishment goes up and down our spine." - Steve Chandler

+> "There is one single thread binding my way together… the way of the Master consists in doing one’s best… that is all." - Confucius

 ## Die Gabe

 Diese Menschen haben eine Gabe.
 Sie haben ihre Fähigkeiten durch spezielles Training, das Veränderungen im Gehirn und im Körper vorantreibt erlangt.